Steps to Apply

 (eg. WGPA = 2.4, mean MCAT = 9 then CS would be calculated as 2.4 + (9/3.75) = 4.8).

 If this combined score is less than 5, the application is automatically screened out and the applicant will not be invited to complete a secondary application.

 *WGPA = freshman GPAx1 + sophomore GPAx2 + junior GPA x 3 /6

 non-WWAMI applicants, an additional review will follow to determine if the applicant meets the criteria for out-of-region candidates.

 Submit the Secondary Application

-Montana, Washington and Idaho residents will have an optional section on the secondary application to apply to the TRUST program.
-Applicants must read and agree to the policy regarding withdrawal from the TRUST program between acceptance and matriculation.
-If they are interested in applying to the TRUST program they will need to have ALL application materials in the Admissions Office by December 1, 2014.
+There is an optional section on the secondary application to apply to the TRUST program.
+If you are interested in applying to the TRUST program, ALL application materials are due in the Admissions Office by December 1, 2014.